 Every week our run leaders will plan a route and guide and encourage you round this route.
 But to cover holidays or additional groups we’re always looking for volunteers from within the club.
-If you’re interested in leading one of the groups you can contact Ian or Andy.
+If you’re interested in leading one of the groups you can contact Andy, Ally or Carla.

 Find out a bit more about our run leaders at the club:

 I decided to start running in my early 30’s, when, at the end of a night out in Leeds I couldn’t make it up the steps at the train station.
 I was out of breath climbing a few steps and decided I need to change something.

 I started running not long after, initially just a couple of miles and eventually working up to a 10k race.
 Several years later, many miles covered, 30+ Half Marathons completed and 4 full marathons, running is a way of life for me.

 Probably my proudest running achievement is running 12 half marathons in 12 months for charity in 2011.
 Here’s a highlight from one of them…

 I had never been or wanted to run past 100 meters.

 Until my gym buddy and myself decided to challenge ourselves in attempting the Abbey Dash 10k race in December 2012.
 Yes it was tough training but running in a group from the gym certainly helped push us both and we completed the Dash in a respectable 54 minutes.

 After the amazing feeling on completion the winter months set in and I drifted away from pulling the running trainers on… bad mistake.

 I was determined that the enjoyment and more the physical fitness I felt and gained from running shouldn’t end.